Fliplet/fliplet-cli/docs/API/core/studio.md

 ## Listen to events from Fliplet Studio

-- Used in build more
-- Event emitted from widget interface using `Fliplet.Studio.emit('page-preview-send-event', payload)`
+- Events are emitted from widget interface using `Fliplet.Studio.emit('page-preview-send-event', payload)`

 ```js
 Fliplet.Studio.onEvent(function(event) {